 - Solid Construction

-The i1Pro 3 includes Spectroradiometer, Calibration Plate, Display Holder, Ambient Light Measurement Head, Tripod Holder, USB Cable, and Carry Case.
+The i1Pro 3 includes Spectroradiometer, Calibration Plate, Display Holder, Ambient Light Measurement Head, Tripod Holder, and USB Cable.

 The i1Pro 3 Plus includes Spectroradiometer, Calibration Plate, Display Holder, and USB Cable.

 Built-in wavelength calibration technology performs a self-check of the position of the i1Pro 3's optical grating in respect to the sensor during the white calibration.
 Damaged instruments can be identified for required repair, while smaller shifts can be corrected automatically.